 Of course, we shouldn’t always assume the worst in traditional schools, but we can’t help but worry more than we usually do in these tough times.
 The pandemic has made us realise how fragile life is, so we’d protect our children with everything we have.
 And if that will require us to be their teacher, we’d gladly take the challenge.

-But transitioning kids to homeschooling poses hurdles for both parents and children.
+But transitioning kids to homeschooling or via tuition agency in Singapore poses hurdles for both parents and children.
 For one thing, the kids will be in their comfort zones, which isn’t the ideal learning environment.
 And for another, you’d have to recall every subject you’ve learned as a student and impart your knowledge to your kids effectively.
 Not every parent can pull that off; hence some hire tutors.
 But if you’d rather handle their education yourself, then here’s everything you need to know about homeschooling:

 One-on-one Teaching Allows You to Teach More With Less Time